dillonkearns/talks/types-without-borders/types-without-borders.md

 Weak (in terms of guarantees), Low-Level APIs

+These are strongly-typed because Elm is a strongly typed language.
+But they're guarantees are not strong, there is a lot of uncertainty
+, and there are a lot of ways to represent events that will never occur, or not handle events that will occur.

 - `elm/browser` Keyboard API (keypress, keydown, keyup) - have to decode JSON response which is vague in terms of possibilities.
 - -> [`ohanhi/keyboard`](https://package.elm-lang.org/packages/ohanhi/keyboard/latest/) treats this as byte-code
+- Json.Decode

 # Contract Wrangling